 Chances are, you know a lot about QA testing and software development, but you might not be too familiar with creating Personas or even know what they are.
 Personas have traditionally been used in marketing to help businesses craft their brand and messaging to specific target audiences, but it can be equally important for developers, designers, and software testers alike to understand and use Personas as a tool in the creation of better digital products.

-I have written about Persona Development in greater depth previously, but here I will summarise before we move on to explain how you can leverage Personas as part of the QA testing process.
 In short, a Persona is a fictional character or avatar that you create to help identify the ideal user of the app or website you are building.
 Creating a Persona will help you to understand the mindset, goals, and limitations of your perfect user.
 Having access to essential criteria will help you to plan and build a product that enables them to achieve their goals.